 General Motors Company (GM) Outpaces Stock Market Gains: What You Should Know

-Prior to today's trading, shares of the company had lost 9.82% over the past month.
-This has was narrower than the Auto-Tires-Trucks sector's loss of 10.72% and lagged the S&P 500's gain of 0.39% in that time.

-Wall Street will be looking for positivity from General Motors Company as it approaches its next earnings report date.
-The company is expected to report EPS of $0.95, down 50.78% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $29.35 billion, down 21.78% from the prior-year quarter.
+Investors will be hoping for strength from General Motors Company as it approaches its next earnings release.
+In that report, analysts expect General Motors Company to post earnings of $0.95 per share.
+This would mark a year-over-year decline of 50.78%.
+Our most recent consensus estimate is calling for quarterly revenue of $29.35 billion, down 21.78% from the year-ago period.

 Any recent changes to analyst estimates for General Motors Company should also be noted by investors.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+These revisions help to show the ever-changing nature of near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 The Zacks Consensus EPS estimate has moved 1.27% higher within the past month.
-General Motors Company is holding a Zacks Rank of #3 (Hold) right now.
+General Motors Company is currently sporting a Zacks Rank of #2 (Buy).

-In terms of valuation, General Motors Company is currently trading at a Forward P/E ratio of 8.48.
-Its industry sports an average Forward P/E of 18.47, so we one might conclude that General Motors Company is trading at a discount comparatively.
+In terms of valuation, General Motors Company is currently trading at a Forward P/E ratio of 8.64.
+For comparison, its industry has an average Forward P/E of 19.06, which means General Motors Company is trading at a discount to the group.

 The Automotive - Domestic industry is part of the Auto-Tires-Trucks sector.
-This industry currently has a Zacks Industry Rank of 183, which puts it in the bottom 28% of all 250+ industries.
+This group has a Zacks Industry Rank of 184, putting it in the bottom 28% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.